 While you’re at the shooting range or anywhere you handle a firearm safety ALWAYS comes first.
 Here are the 4 Primary Rules of Firearms Safety.

-This list is intended to emphasize the basics of safe gun handling and storage and by reminding you that you are the key to firearms safety.
+This list is intended to emphasize the basics of safe firearm handling and secure storage and by reminding you that you are the key to firearms safety.

 You must constantly stress safety when handling firearms, especially to children and non-shooters.
 Beginners, in particular, must be closely supervised when handling firearms with which they may not be acquainted.